textninja/textninja.github.io/posts/2022-01-02-build-and-run-reactive-native-app.md

 ## Product objective

-Out of a dirth of options, having in little in the way of inspiration today, and to be kind to myself by not biting off more than I can chew, I'm going to create a simple meditation timer.
+Out of a dirth of other options on this uninspired day, and also to be kind to myself by not biting off more than I can chew, I'm going to create a simple meditation timer.
 The goal is to have a big button in the middle of the screen which, when pressed, makes a bell sound and replaces itself with a countdown from 10 minutes.
 When the timer finishes, another bell resonates and the button returns.

 ## Game plan